UFC 63: Bonus awards

-Georges St-Pierre comments on Matt Hughes performance
+Penn vs Hughes aftermath

 At the post-fight interview, after Penn left the cage, St-Pierre stepped into the ring to hype up his upcoming title bout against Hughes, stating that he was glad that Hughes won his fight, but that he was "not impressed by [Hughes'] performance".

 According to both commentator Joe Rogan and Hughes' own autobiography, Hughes was unhappy with St-Pierre's statement.
 Hughes said that they "had words" off-camera shortly after, at which time St-Pierre apologized, saying he had misunderstood something Hughes had said on the microphone and did not mean to offend him.